WHAT SETS HUGH & CRYE CUFFS APART

 Our rounded cuff is simply a barrel cuff but we’ve sanded the sharp corners off.
 Rounded cuffs give off a slightly more casual and relaxed feel so we generally pair them with our button-down collars and, appropriately, our rounded collars.
 Check out our selection of rounded cuff shirts.

-The mitred cuff is a barrel cuff that has had the corners “mitered” or cut at an angle.
+The mitered cuff is a barrel cuff that has had the corners “mitered” or cut at an angle.
 It’s an interesting detail that creates a sharp look fitting for more professional or formal occasions.
 Like our standard convertible cuff, our mitered cuff features the extra button hole, allowing them to be worn with or without links.
 Check out our selection of mitered cuff shirts.

 Our French cuff is our most formal cuff.
 French cuffs are twice as long as regular cuffs and then folded back on themselves and closed with cuff links.
 They have a very pronounced look and we usually pair them with our more debonair collar styles or formal shirts.
 Check out our selection of French cuff shirts.